 - Simple ingredients: This recipe requires only a few basic ingredients, most of which you probably already have on hand.

-- Healthy: This makes a great balanced meal, consisting of protein, complex carbohydrates, healthy fats and nutrient-rich vegetables!
+- Healthy recipe: This simple tray bake is a complete meal, consisting of protein, complex carbohydrates, healthy fats and nutrient-rich vegetables!
+It’s low effort, high reward!

 Ingredient Notes

-- Sausage: I use Italian sausage for this dish since we like the flavour, but you can use whatever sausage you like.
-Turkey or chicken sausages work well too!
+- Sausage: I use Italian pork sausages for this dish since we like the flavor, but you can use whatever sausage you like.
+For a lower-fat meal, use reduced-fat sausages or choose a lean protein, like turkey or chicken.

-- Sweet potatoes: Rich in beta carotene, vitamin C, B6, potassium and fibre.
+- Sweet potatoes: Rich in beta carotene, vitamin C, B6, potassium, and fiber.
 You can also sub in butternut squash if desired.

-- Broccoli: Broccoli is such a great veggie to include in your diet as it’s a good source of fibre, vitamin C, vitamin K, iron, and potassium.
-Feel free to add some other vegetables in addition to the broccoli if you want more colour and diversity in your meal.
+- Broccoli: Broccoli is such a great veggie to include in your diet as it’s a good source of fiber, vitamin C, vitamin K, iron, and potassium.
+Feel free to add some other vegetables in addition to the broccoli if you want more color and diversity in your meal.

 - Oil: For drizzling over the sausage and veggies to help them get crispy on the outside.
 I like to use olive oil, but canola will work well too.

-- Seasonings: Garlic powder, Italian seasoning, salt and pepper are used to flavour up this recipe.
+- Seasonings: Garlic powder, Italian seasoning, salt and black pepper are used to season this recipe.
 Feel free to add more or less seasoning depending on your personal taste preferences.

-Add the sliced sausage, chopped broccoli and sweet potato to a large baking sheet (you’ll probably need two).
+- Add the sliced sausage, chopped broccoli and sweet potato to a large sheet pan (you’ll probably need two).

 - Drizzle with olive oil and sprinkle with the garlic powder and Italian seasoning.
 Season with salt and pepper.